 eToro has an excellent score of 4.3 out of 5, and from over 17,000 reviews.
 That’s very good, well it’s excellent!

 A lot of the reviews mention how good the platform is to use, and the social trading aspect, which is a great feature.
-They also mention the great customer service, and of course, commission-free trading!
+They also mention the great customer service, and of course, low cost trading!

 With Trading 212, it has a better score of 4.6 out of 5!
 And from over 20,000 reviews.
 That’s incredible!